C*-algebras of self-similar actions of groupoids on higher-rank graphs and their equilibrium states: Introduction

 The successful jump to actions on graphs in \cite{EP2} and \cite{LRRW} begs the question of whether the theory can be extended to actions on \textit{higher-rank} graphs.
 This has been successfully achieved on the group-action side through the work of Li and Yang in \cite{LY0,LY,LY1}, thus giving a higher-rank analogue of \cite{EP2}.
 The first main goal of this paper is to build a higher-rank analogue of \cite{LRRW} by constructing a theory of self-similar groupoid actions on higher-rank graphs.
 For this we consider finite higher-rank graphs (or $k$-graphs) $\Lambda$.
 We view $\Lambda$ as a forest of rooted trees whose set of roots is $\Lambda^0$.
 We define a partial isomorphism $g$ to be a degree-preserving isomorphism between two trees with the extra property that $g(\lambda e) \in g(\lambda)\Lambda$ for all $\lambda \in v\Lambda$ and edges $e \in s(\lambda)\Lambda$.
 The set of partial isomorphisms of $\Lambda$ is a groupoid under the natural structure maps.
 We say a groupoid $G$ with unit space $\Lambda^0$ acts self-similarly on $\Lambda$ if there is an embedding of $G$ into the groupoid of partial isomorphisms of $\Lambda$ with the property that for every $g\in G$ and edge $e\in \D(g)\Lambda$, there exists $h\in G$ satisfying $g\cdot (e\lambda)=(g\cdot e)(h\cdot \lambda)$ for all $\lambda\in s(e)\Lambda$.
 (Here, we are viewing $g$ as a partial isomorphism, and writing $g\cdot \mu$ for the image of $\mu\in \Lambda$ under $g$.)

 To each self-similar action of a groupoid $G$ on a higher-rank graph $\Lambda$ we associate both a Nica--Toeplitz algebra $\TT(G,\Lambda)$ and a Cuntz--Pimsner algebra $\OO(G,\Lambda)$, which we do by first constructing a product system of Hilbert bimodules.
 This product system generalises the construction in \cite{LRRW} in which the Toeplitz and Cuntz--Pimsner algebras of a single Hilbert bimodule are considered.
-We describe our $C^*$-algebras $\TT(G,\Lambda)$ and $\OO(G,\Lambda)$ as universal for generators and relations encoding the self-similarity of the action.
+We describe our $C^*$-algebras $\TT(G,\Lambda)$ and $\OO(G,\Lambda)$ succinctly through generators and relations that encode the self-similarity of the action.

 Following the work in \cite{lrrw,LRRW} (see also \cite{CS}), as well as \cite{LY} for group actions on $k$-graphs, we devote the majority of this paper to calculating the equilibrium states of our $C^*$-algebras $\TT(G,\Lambda)$ and $\OO(G,\Lambda)$ under a natural time evolution lifted from a gauge action.
 Our work generalises the results in \cite{lrrw,LRRW}, and it has a number of advantages over the work in \cite{LY}.
 Firstly, we give a description of the equilibrium states of the Nica--Toeplitz algebra, which has a richer KMS structure than its Cuntz--Pimsner quotient.
 More importantly, we do not assume that our actions are pseudo free, in the sense of \cite[Definition~2.3(i)]{LY}.
-The presence of psuedo freeness in \cite{LY} is very restrictive, and means that their results do not apply to many of the interesting classical self-similar group actions such as the Grigorchuk group, and the basilica group.
-Pseudo freeness is a hypothesis in \cite{LY} (see also \cite{EP2,LY}) because it ensures that the groupoid model for the Cuntz--Pimsner algebra is Hausdorff.
-This allows them, for example, to use groupoid results to prove the surjectivity of the isomorphism in \cite[Theorem~6.12]{LY}, whereas the surjectivity in our analogous result Theorem~\ref{thm3} is proved by constructing KMS states directly using Perron--Frobenius theory.
-Moreover, this property makes characterising and computation of KMS states significantly easier.
-In particular, imposing pseudo freeness means that \cite[Theorem~6.3]{LY0} gives only those KMS$_1$-states coming from the underlying higher-rank graph algebra, and the group action plays no part in the KMS structure.
+The presence of psuedo freeness in \cite{LY} means that the results do not apply to many classical self-similar group actions like the basilica group.
+To see this, consider the sets $F_g^k$ from \cite[Equation (6.5)]{lrrw}.
+The set $F_b^1$ from the basilica action is nonempty, and hence the action is not pseudo free.
+However, the action is \emph{regular}, see \cite[Definition 6.1]{nekra}, and hence the groupoid of germs is Hausdorff by \cite[Lemma 5.4]{nekra}.